What exactly does a birth doula do?

 Certainly, your partner knows you better than anyone else.
 However, there is a great benefit to both parents to have someone there throughout your labor with instinct, experience and objectivity to give support, reassurance and guidance.
 In suggesting the support of a doula, the intent is not to diminish the father's role but to enhance it, to free him up to stand by the mother.
 Ideally, the partner and the doula working together create the ultimate support team.

 How does a doula differ from a midwife, or a Labor & Delivery nurse?

 A doula is trained to provide non-medical, emotional and informational support to you and your partner.
 She does not offer medical advice, or perform clinical tasks such as taking your blood pressure, checking cervical dilation or fetal heart tones.
 All these are part of the care you will receive from the medical staff.

 I might be induced, want an epidural, or even need a Cesarean Section.
 Do I still need a doula?

-No matter what happens, it can be very beneficial to have an experienced, professional person with you whose primary task is to provide you with information, encouragement and support.
+No matter how your birth happens, it will be very beneficial to have an experienced, professional person with you whose primary task is to provide you with information, encouragement and support.